 The entrance off of Vassar Street opens a window onto fabrication activities taking place inside the Project Manus makerspace, inviting participation from the community.
-At the second level, planned shop spaces complement SA+P design education and research with traditional hands-on activities such as woodworking and casting as well as modern rapid prototyping and waterjet cutting.
+Planned shop spaces complement SA+P design education and research with traditional hands-on activities such as woodworking and casting as well as modern rapid prototyping and waterjet cutting.

 Above, a dramatic tower of column-free double-height studio spaces serves students in the undergraduate design major and minor and master's teaching programs.
-These studios include planned space for SA+P's entrepreneurial incubator MITdesignX and facilities for two Department of Architecture discipline groups, Building Technology and Computation.
-A special project room will foster connections with the MIT Stephen A. Schwarzman College of Computing.
+These studios include facilities for two Department of Architecture discipline groups, Building Technology and Computation.